 - Complete beginner’s kit.

-Our top pick is there for a reason as Craft Resin delivers quality and quantity in spades with its amorphous and even-handed epoxy.
+Our top pick is there because Craft Resin delivers quality and quantity in spades with its amorphous and even-handed epoxy.
 Lauded for its gorgeous clear finish, customer reviews favor the overall performance of this product, citing its strength and adaptability as it can be used in a wide variety of projects.
-The resin comes with a handy, all-in-one kit (optional) and is easy to use for both pros and beginners.
-The only real issue you’ll be having with this product is why they don’t bother selling it in a bigger bottle!
+The resin comes with a handy, all-in-one kit (optional) and is easy for pros and beginners.
+The only real issue you’ll be having with this product is why they don’t bother selling it in a giant bottle!

 Pros: